skunklabz/tk4-hercules/SECURITY.md

 Security vulnerabilities should be reported privately to avoid potential exploitation.

 ### 2. Report the vulnerability
-Please email your findings to [INSERT SECURITY EMAIL] with the following information:
+Please email your findings to security@skunklabz.com with the following information:

 - **Subject**: `[SECURITY] TK4-Hercules Vulnerability Report`
 - **Description**: Detailed description of the vulnerability